abs-tudelft/tydi/book/src/specification/logical.md

 where \\(T_{source}\\) and \\(T_{sink}\\) are both logical stream types.
 The function returns true if and only if a source of type \\(T_{source}\\) can be connected to a sink of type \\(T_{sink}\\) without insertion of conversion logic.
-The function returns true if and only if one of the following rules
+The function returns true if and only if one or more of the following rules match:
-matches:

  - \\(T_{source} = T_{sink}\\);